Yeferson Paz: Career

 Paz started his career with Colombian second tier side Cortuluá.
 Before the second half of 2020–21, he signed for Sassuolo in the Italian Serie A.

-In 2022, Paz was sent on loan to Italian second tier club Perugia.
-On 5 August 2022, he debuted for Perugia during a 2–3 loss to Cagliari.
+On 28 July 2022, Paz was sent on loan to Serie B club Perugia.
+On 5 August 2022, he made his professional debut for Perugia in a 3–2 loss to Cagliari.

+On 7 September 2023, his loan to Perugia was officially renewed for another season.